telegie/libvpx-binaries/README.md

 13. Copy the .lib files from /build to inside the repository to a version matching its file.

-## For wasm, in WSL:

-1. Open WSL Ubuntu.

-2. Clone repository into the Windows filesystem.
-The repository should be cloned from WSL to avoid an issue with WSL's make not working with Windows new lines.

-3. Install emscripten separately for WSL.
-Do not use the version installed for Windows.

-4. apt install perl

-5. mkdir build/wasm32-emscripten, cd build/wasm32-emscripten, then run scripts/build-wasm.sh

-6. Copy the .a files from /build to inside the repository to a version matching its file.

 ## For Mac:

 1. mkdir build